People's Mojahedin Organization of Iran: Inside Iran

-According to Abrahamian, by 1981 many foreign diplomats considered MEK to be "the largest, the best disciplined, and the most heavily armed of all the opposition organizations".
-Karim Sadjadpour believes the MEK is a "fringe group with mysterious benefactors that garners scant support in its home country", and that the population of its supporters in Iran "hovers between negligible and nill".
+Inside Iran, the strength of the MEK is uncertain since many of its supporters have been executed, tortured, or jailed.
+Karim Sadjadpour believes the MEK is a "fringe group with mysterious benefactors" with a negligible amount of supporters in Iran.
 Kenneth Katzman wrote in 2001 that the MEK is "Iran's most active opposition group".
 A 2009 report published by the Brookings Institution notes that the organization appears to be undemocratic and lacking popularity but maintains an operational presence in Iran, acting as a proxy against Tehran.
-According to Ilan Berman, MEK's supporters consider the group to be "the most organized and disciplined" opposition group, while its detractors regard it as a "fringe" element.
 The group has been described as Iran's main political opposition group.